 User behaviour tracking using a web analytics package such as Google Analytics.
 Web analytics can provide an overview of the entire booking funnel and indicate pages that need improvement to increase conversions.

-What is the best booking engine for small hotels?
+What is the best booking engine?

 There are hundreds of booking engines currently on the market today, from various providers, serving various geographic regions.
 The following providers are the most popular based on their user count.